By Subodh Kumar, Principal Engineer, WaveMaker

 Brotli will help the pages of an app load faster & be more responsive.
 It also provides a better user experience, which every app or business is striving for.

 What is Brotli?
 How is it better than gzip?

 Brotli like broccoli is better for your health. 🙂

-Humor aside, Brotli (defined in RFC 7932) is a generic-purpose lossless compression algorithm that compresses data using a combination of a modern variant of the LZ77 algorithm, Huffman coding and 2nd order context modeling, with a compression ratio comparable to the best currently available general-purpose compression methods.
-It is similar in speed with deflate but offers more dense compression.
+Humor aside, Brotli (defined in RFC 7932) is a generic-purpose lossless compression algorithm that compresses data using a combination of a modern variant of the LZ77 algorithm, Huffman coding, and 2nd order context modeling, with a compression ratio comparable to the best currently available general-purpose compression methods.
+It is similar in speed to deflate but offers more dense compression.

 Brotli, when compared to Gzip, provides better compression & decompression performance.
 Following is the summary for comparison of common assets of an app

 - 14% smaller JS

 It’s not just about compression ratio, but also about how long Brotli takes to compress & decompress data.
 Data suggests that Brotli is better at compressing static data because of its superior compression ratio.